Antonin Scalia's legacy looms over the Amy Coney Barrett hearings - KESQ

 At the White House on September 26, Barrett said of Scalia, “His judicial philosophy is mine too.”

+Tuesday, Barrett emphasized, however, that she would not be a carbon copy of the late justice.

+“I want to be careful to say that if I’m confirmed you would not be getting Justice Scalia, you would be getting Justice Barrett,” she said.
+“And that’s so because originalists don’t always agree and neither do textualists.”

-Senate Democrats, on the other hand, regard the Scalia philosophy as a path to the diminishment of individual rights and have warned of the continuing rightward turn of the Supreme Court.
+Senate Democrats regard the Scalia philosophy as a path to the diminishment of individual rights and have warned of the continuing rightward turn of the Supreme Court.
 Scalia’s approach was the exact opposite, in fact, of that of pioneering civil rights Justice Ruth Bader Ginsburg, whom Barrett would succeed.

 During Scalia’s nearly 30-year tenure (1986-2016) he promoted “originalism,” a doctrine that looks to the framers’ understanding of the Constitution in the 18th Century.